byeoon/BBCF-Improvement-Mod/README.md

 - Added 'Hyper' gamemode
 - Song selector
 - Hitboxes in online matches
+- Notifications off by default
+- Open Palette in Explorer button
+- UI Improvements and tweaks

 ## Installing
 Download dinput8.dll, settings.ini and optionally palettes.ini from the latest release and put it in your BlazBlue Centralfiction folder.
 There is no need to compile it yourself for regular usage.